microsoft/api-guidelines/graph/patterns/longRunningOperations.md

 ```

-Server responds with a "status:succeeded" operation that includes the resource
+The server responds with a "status:succeeded" operation that includes the resource
 location.

 ```